 Bombay Spleen: Songs based on Tanuja Desai Hidier’s novel Bombay Blues is Tanuja’s second album in her groundbreaking genre of the ‘booktrack’: Twelve tracks of infectious jazz-infused electro-dream-pop ‘wreckage rock’ based on her award-winning novel Bombay Blues (deemed “a journey worth making” in a starred Kirkus review and “an immersive blend of introspection, external drama, and lyricism” in Publishers Weekly), the sequel to her critically acclaimed literary debut, Born Confused.

-The music video for Bombay Spleen ode-to-Bombay track “Heptanesia”, (directed by Tim Cunningham) is currently airing on MTV Indies.
+The music video for Bombay Spleen ode-to-Bombay track “Heptanesia”, (directed by Tim Cunningham) was on rotation on MTV Indies and was a Closing Night selection in the DC South Asian Film Festival (2018).
 In a review naming it a Culture pick, Mumbai Boss calls it “a ‘Bombay’ song that could easily double up as a James Bond theme…Desai Hidier’s jazzy-pop tune is a worthwhile addition to the small cluster of non-Bollywood Bombay songs around.”
 The track is also a Polka Café playlist pick.
-Track “Seek Me In The Strange” was selected for the soundtrack of director Liz Hinlein’s award-winning feature film Other People’s Children (starring Diane Marshall-Green and Chad Michael Murray), and “Deep Blue She” for the #VogueEmpower playlist (Vogue India’s social awareness initiative for women).
-Watch the video for “Light Years” here.
+Track “Seek Me In The Strange” was selected for the soundtrack of director Liz Hinlein’s award-winning feature film Other People’s Children (starring Diane Marshall-Green and Chad Michael Murray) and “Deep Blue She” for the #VogueEmpower playlist (Vogue India’s social awareness initiative for women).

 Produced by Dave Sharma, co-written by Tanuja (lyrics/melodies) with Atom Fellows, Marie Tueje, and Dave (with “The MerMary Scat’ composed by world-renowned musician Jon Faddis based on / for Tanuja’s coda to her novel Bombay Blues), and featuring special guest appearances from Jon Faddis (trumpet/flugelhorn/piccolo), Gaurav Vaz of The Raghu Dixit Project (bass), and Neel Murgai of the Neel Murgai Ensemble (sitar), Bombay Spleen’s dozen tracks were recorded in NYC, London, and Belgium.
 The album draws from the themes of Bombay Blues (many song lyrics are embedded in the novel as well)—love, homecoming, cultural history, and the mapping and unmapping of identity— with the musical narrator’s personal journey paralleling the arc of Bombay’s development itself, from its beginnings as seven islands later reclaimed to become the city we know today.